BeamMP/BeamMP/README.md

 once the new client is setup, all players will unpause and rely on web sockets to maintain an updated gameplay. mean while the host will periodically update the running configuration.

+# Network Codes
+  XXXX - All codes are 4 characters and can be translated to a different control

+  Server / Setup
+  - HOLA = Welcome / Connection Successful
+  - PING = Ping request
+  - USER = Username Setting
+  - MAPC = Map Checking
+  - MAPS = Map Setting
+  - CHAT = Chat Message
+  - KICK = You have been Kicked

+  Game / Session
+  - U-VI = Vehicle Inputs Update

 # Progression tracking
 you can see and keep track of progression here: